Proven-Paradox/shaper-system/Handbook.md

 > Both characters have Heart -1 and Soul 0.
 They start with Mental Defense at 9.

-##### Defense Bonus
-Some Abilities or effects sometimes use a value called "Defense Bonus."
-This can be Physical or Mental.
-This is just your total defense of the corresponding type without the base 10 everyone starts with.
-This value is mostly of concern to characters attempting to get some offensive value from their defensive stats.
-If the value in question is Physical Defense it will be listed as Physical Defense Bonus, while Mental Defense is listed as Mental Defense Bonus.

-> So for XU-808 and Marona, their Physical Defense Bonus is 3 and their Mental Defense Bonus is -1.

 #### Initiative Bonus
 At the beginning of a dangerous encounter (usually but not always combat) you make an Initiative roll.
 This determines the order in which characters act.
 You add your Finesse and Soul to Initiative rolls.